grimme-lab/qc2-teaching/doc/apps-setup.rst

    In this course, we will only use the current version of the below mentioned program called ``cefine_current``, but we will call it ``cefine`` in the following text.
-   You can either type ``cefine_current`` instead everytime ``cefine`` is mentioned or (the recommended procedure) set up a symlink via typing the following line:
+   You can either type ``cefine_current`` instead everytime ``cefine`` is mentioned or (the recommended procedure) set up a symbolic link via typing the following line:

    .. code-block:: none